Context RepoContext Repo Docs

 Browser-based integrationsBearer JWT

-Chrome ExtensionAPI Key with documents.read
+Chrome ExtensionAPI Key with documents.write (needed to save scraped pages)

 CI/CD pipelines and scriptsAPI Key with the minimum scopes needed